Draggie306/CheatSheets/A level/source/Computer Science.md

 ## Binary arithmetic

-When adding or subtractiing binary numbers, go from the least to most significant bit.
+When adding or subtracting binary numbers, go from the least to most significant bit.
 Always remember that:
 - 0 + 0 = 0
 - 1 + 0 = 1
 - 1 + 1 = 0 (and carry 1)